Implementing Digital Transformation

 In-house or out-of-house talent – when and how to choose

-IT departments that need to execute new projects often look to outsourcing as a means to efficiently reaching their goals.
-However, when it comes to IT outsourcing, it isn’t quite the same across the board.
+IT departments that need to execute new projects often look to outsourcing to efficiently reaching their goals.
+However, when it comes to IT outsourcing, it is not quite the same across the board.
 Firms can either choose a “staff augmentation” approach where outside workers join the existing team, or a “managed service” framework that matches traditional project-centric outsourcing.
-Let’s discuss both models and how to choose the best fit for your business.
+Let us discuss both models and how to choose the best fit for your business.

 The Staff Augmentation Approach:

 With staff augmentation, companies bring qualified workers in-house to work side-by-side with full-time employees.
 Firms that provide these staff often offer consultative services where they can help a business assess their needs.
 For example, they might need help integrating data sources with CRM or SQL specialists.

 Consider these core benefits of the staff augmentation approach:

 Despite the potential for reduced costs and other related benefits, staff augmentation isn’t always the right approach.
 When augmentation becomes a permanent fixture within a business, then its value is often decreased when compared to a managed service setup.
 Augmentation is better suited to short-term projects with a defined need and end point, which keeps costs in check and leverages the enhanced ability to flexibly meet demands.

 Here are some drawbacks of long-term staff augmentation arrangements:

 A managed service (traditional IT outsourcing) approach can provide IT with a solution that involves less training and internal maneuvering.
 It’s especially attractive when compared to longer-term augmentation arrangements.
 A managed service offers multiple benefits including: